evelynh037/data-investigation-model/README.md

 # Recipe labeling specifically for label "Dietary"
-# if the recipe would be labled as "dietary" or not?
+# Predict if the recipe would be labled as "dietary" or not.

 ## Framing the Problem